dyhes/zulip/docs/production/export-and-import.md

-If you do so, just like any other time you change the hostname, you'll need to [update `EXTERNAL_HOST`](settings.md) and then restart the Zulip server (after backup restoration completes).
+If you do so, just like any other time you change the hostname, you'll need to [update `EXTERNAL_HOST`](settings.md) and then restart the Aloha server (after backup restoration completes).

-Until you do, your Zulip server will think its user-facing hostname is still `zulip.example.com` and will return HTTP `400 BAD REQUEST` errors when trying to access it via `zuliptest.example.com`.
+Until you do, your Aloha server will think its user-facing hostname is still `zulip.example.com` and will return HTTP `400 BAD REQUEST` errors when trying to access it via `zuliptest.example.com`.